-It was around 2001 when I got my email offering me millions of dollars to help out someone who had been wronged.
-It was long before the frequency of receiving email offering large sums of money were common.
+It was around 2001 when I got an email offering millions of dollars to help out someone who had been wronged.
+It was years before the frequency of receiving an email offering large sums of money was common.
 So this was new territory to me and I was intrigued.
 I was also a bit excited at the prospect of suddenly being a millionaire.
 I began thinking of the great yoga center I could open, or going to a retreat in a remote location for six months.
 And other less noble thoughts.

 I did learn an interesting lesson about myself and the power of seduction in any form.
 It was a great experience and one that has continued to serve me.
 I remember reading about a college professor who apparently was more greedy than I was, as he gave the money and got nothing.
 It takes more than intelligence to make the best decision.
 It takes a moral code that is embedded at a cellular level.
 It feels good to achieve something.
 And it feels better to share.
 Taking what is not ours does feel great for a short while, and then it is gone.